kevin-mau/qualifier/README.md

 # *Loan Qualifier Application*
 ---
 ### This fintech tool analyzes a rate sheet along with the borrower's information, then returns the bank loans that the borrower may qualify for.
 This is a command line application where the borrower will enter their information and can choose to receive a CSV output of their qualified loans.
 The application is written in python.
 ---
-## Technologies
+## Technologies:
----

 This application utilizes python 3.7 along with the packages below:

 * [fire](https://github.com/google/python-fire) - This is for the command line interface.

-* [questionary](https://github.com/tmbo/questionary) - This is for an interactive user experience.
+* [questionary](https://github.com/tmbo/questionary) - This makes it an interactive user experience to gather their loan data for the application.
 ---
 ## Installation Guide

+Prior to running the application, you will need to install these dependencies:

 ```python
   pip install fire